More Tax Tips for Students

 In most cases, this is a no-brainer for students.
 Obviously, e-filing your return is going to save you a lot of time and effort.
 For one, your return is processed much faster.
 No snail-mail turnaround times.
 That means you get a refund faster, which is probably priority number one for any kid looking to make rent money.
 You can also direct-deposit the money, so it's whisked straight into your account.
 Furthermore, you're probably going to actually get your taxes right: The IRS estimates that 20 percent of pen-and-paper returns are inaccurate, versus 1 percent of electronic filings.

 Wanna learn more about taxes?
 Who doesn't!
-Click on the next page for lots more information.
+Click below for lots more information.